unicorn-bi/Unicorn-Bandpower-Hybrid-Black/README.md

 <p align="center">
 <img src="./img/DataExcel.png" alt="drawing" width="500"/><br/>
 </p>

-The update rate of the bandpower features depends on the buffer size and buffer overlap configuration as described in 25.5.
+The update rate of the bandpower features depends on the buffer size and buffer overlap configuration as described in [Settings](#settings)